videolan/dav1d/README.md

 # Roadmap

-The plan is the folllowing:
+The plan is the following:

 ### Reached
 1. Complete C implementation of the decoder,